Colossians 2 – Answering the Colossian Heresy

 iv.
 Through faith in the working of God: This demonstrates that Paul understood that the power of regeneration was not in baptism or received by the act of baptism, but received through faith in the working of God.

 4. (13-15) The work of Jesus in His people through His work on the cross.

 And you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses, having wiped out the handwriting of requirements that was against us, which was contrary to us.
 And He has taken it out of the way, having nailed it to the cross.
 Having disarmed principalities and powers, He made a public spectacle of them, triumphing over them in it.

 a.
 And you, being dead: This is the place of every person before they are raised with Him through faith in the working of God as Paul described in Colossians 2:12.
 Before we have new life, we are dead.
-Before a person comes to new life in Jesus, he is not a sick man who needs a doctor; he is a dead person who needs a Savior.
+The Bible has many descriptions of men and women apart from Jesus Christ, and this is one of the strongest.
+A sick person may need a doctor, but a dead person needs a Savior.

 i.
 We are not only made alive, but made alive together with Him.
 “It is true that He gave us life from the dead?
 He gave us pardon of sin; He gave us imputed righteousness.
 These are all precious things, but you see we are not content with them; we have received Christ himself.
 The Son of God has been poured out into us, and we have received him, and appropriated him.”
 (Spurgeon)

 b.
 Being dead in your trespasses and the uncircumcision of your flesh: Before we have new life in Jesus, we are dead in our trespasses.
 A trespass is a specific kind of sin: overstepping a boundary.
 We are dead because we overstep God’s boundaries in our sin and rebellion.